 • Boyd.

-All these types of bacteria cause the development of bacillary dysentery.
+All these types of bacteria cause the development of bacterial dysentery.
 However, there is another type of disease - or amoebiasis.
-Its causative agents are amoeba - the simplest microorganisms that affect the large intestine.
+Its causative agents are amoebas - protozoan microorganisms that infect the large intestine.

-The names of bacteria are named after the scientists who managed to describe them.
+Bacteria are named after the scientists who managed to describe them.
 These types of bacteria are common in certain regions.
-Sonne and Flexner bacteria are more likely to affect residents of European countries.
-And the inhabitants of the Far East and Central Asia are susceptible to dysentery, which develops under the influence of Shigella Grigorieva-Shiga and Boyd.
+Sonne and Flexner bacteria more often affect residents of European countries.
+And residents of the Far East and Central Asia are susceptible to dysentery, which develops under the influence of Shigella Grigoriev-Shig and Boyd.
 Amebiasis occurs with equal frequency in all regions and continents.

-Dysentery is called "dirty hands disease".
-This factor explains its prevalence among children.
-Shigella are very hardy.
+Dysentery is called the “disease of dirty hands.”
+It is this factor that explains its prevalence among children.
+Shigella is very tenacious.
 Once in the water, they are able to maintain vital activity for a week.
-In the soil, pathogens of dysentery can live safely for 3 months.
+Dysentery pathogens can live safely in soil for 3 months.
 If the bacteria get on food, they survive for 3 weeks.

-Pathogenic microorganisms calmly tolerate exposure to low temperatures.
+Pathogenic microorganisms easily tolerate exposure to low temperatures.
 They are preserved on dried fruits.
-Their death can cause only half an hour of heating at a temperature of 60 ° C or direct exposure to ultraviolet radiation.
-And in the process of boiling and processing with disinfectants, pathogenic agents die instantly.
+Their death can only be caused by half an hour of heating at a temperature of 60°C or direct exposure to ultraviolet radiation.
+And in the process of boiling and treatment with disinfectants, pathogenic agents die instantly.

 A child can become infected with dysentery in the following ways: